-Types of Damp Problems and How to Recognise them
+Types of Damp and How to Recognise Them

 You can normally recognise rising damp by the tell-tale tide marks, sometimes reaching up to 1 metre above ground level.
 Wet staining may also be visible, as well as peeling wallpaper or even black mould.
 Because rising damp rarely rises above 1 metre, you will not usually find it above the ground floor level.